 What happens at Mass?

 If you haven't been to a Mass before, it can seem a bit confusing at first so please don't worry about getting things 'wrong'!
 Due to COVID-19 restrictions, if you would like to attend a Mass you need to register online beforehand - just go to our Mass Times page for information.
-We know that for lots of reasons, not everyone is able to come to church at the moment so you are very welcome to watch any of our live streamed Masses and Holy Hours via our Facebook page.
-If you'd like to know which services will be live streamed, just take a look at our latest newsletter on the homepage.
+We know that for lots of reasons, not everyone is able to come to church at the moment so you are very welcome to watch any of our live streamed services via our Facebook page.
+If you'd like to know which services will be live streamed, see our latest newsletter on the homepage.

 At the beginning of Mass, we acknowledge what we have done wrong and ask God for His mercy.
 The service is then divided into two main parts, the first part is the Liturgy of the Word where we listen to readings from the Bible (Scripture) and then to a homily which reflects on the readings and tries to connect them to our daily lives and to the teachings of the Church.
 We respond by professing our faith and by praying for others.